EMeyer316/Project-2/README.md

-# Air Pollution Nationwide
+# Air Pollution in the Tristate & Nationwide: Trends & Health Effects

 Continued from project 1, we researched trends in outdoor air quality measures based on established air quality indicators from the U.S. Environmental Protection Agency (EPA) in Tristate and Nationwide.
-We created data visualizations using Stacked Bar, Multi-Series Line Charts, Pie Charts, and Geo-Mapping
+We created data visualizations using Stacked Bar, Multi-Series Line Charts, Pie Charts, and Geo-Mapping.

 Key Questions:

-What are the trends for Air Quality Indicators (AQIs) for the tristate area over the last 40 years?
+How do the trends for Air Quality Indicators (AQIs) for the tristate area over the last 40 years compare to nationwide rates?
-What are the trends in the air quality-related health outcomes in the tristate area over the last 10 years?
+In the tristate area, do any specfic counties have drastic changes over the past 40 years?
-Are specific air pollutant gases more closely associated with negative health outcomes than others in the tristate area?
+How do the specific air pollutant gases differ in other states in comparison to the tristate area?

 Background: